mrdon-atlassian/floccus/README.md

 **Note:** It is recommended to not enable native bookmark synchronization built into your browser, as it is known to cause issues.

-The extension is available at for file installation on [EAC](https://extranet.atlassian.com/display/~don@atlassian.com/Confluence+Bookmarks+Browser+Extension)
+The extension is available for file installation on [EAC](https://extranet.atlassian.com/display/~don@atlassian.com/Confluence+Bookmarks+Browser+Extension)

 ## Usage